nguThapelo/TPA/README.md

 - Jest is used for unit testing the API logic and resolvers to ensure code quality.

-- Github is used for unit testing the API logic and resolvers to ensure code quality.

 Trade-Offs and Omissions
 - The project currently only implements the backend API and does not include a frontend interface.